trpc/trpc/www/docs/server/middlewares.md

 "Context Extension" enables middlewares to dynamically add and override keys on a base procedure's context in a typesafe manner.

-Below we have an example of a middleware that changes properties of a context, the change(s) are then available to all chained consumers, such as other middlewares and procedures:
+Below we have an example of a middleware that changes properties of a context, the changes are then available to all chained consumers, such as other middlewares and procedures:

 ```ts twoslash
 // @target: esnext